Love U More: Weekly charts

+Year-end charts

 Cover versions

-In 1995, DJ Paul Elstak released his version of "Luv U More" which reached number 2 on the Dutch Single Top 100.
+In 1995, DJ Paul Elstak released his version of "Luv U More" which reached number two on the Dutch Single Top 100.
 In 1999, German singer Rollergirl's version reached the top 20 in Germany, the Netherlands and Norway, number 51 in Sweden and number 75 in Switzerland.
 The song was also covered by Steps on their debut album Step One.
 Some of the more sexually explicit lyrics of the original were removed from the Steps version.
+In 2025, Scooter released a cover version together with Paul Elstak and Joost.